 - To conduct an audit of nutrition advice from Government and other bodies to ensure it is evidenced based.
-The background to all seafood advice should first make it clear that seafood isn’t required for good health.
+The background to all nutritional advice should first make it clear that eating fish or any other marine animal isn’t required for good health.

-- To establish guideline for nutrition advice from Government agencies recommending that nutritional characteristics can’t be separated from environmental and suffering costs of the way seafood is produced.
+- To establish guideline for nutrition advice from Government agencies recommending that nutritional characteristics can’t be separated from environmental and suffering costs.

 - To ensure fish are included in all animal welfare legislation.

-- To implement better labelling of all seafood to include details of production methods and, where appropriate, bycatch levels and that any bycatch estimates be verified by independent observers.
+- To implement better labelling of all marine animal products to include details of production methods and, where appropriate, bycatch levels and that any bycatch estimates be verified by independent observers.